ENERZAi/OptimaV2-Docs/docs/guide/install.md

     | SNPE backend     | -                      | `-DENABLE_SNPE=ON`    | This feature requires invoke `download-snpe.sh` script above. |

     !!! note
         There are many flags that are not documented yet.
-Although these flags are declared, not working.
+Although you can declare these flags, it`ll not working.

-    Also, `install` script has concept "triplet" to support installing packages for various architecutures and OSes.

-    Supported triplets are:

-    - `x64-linux`
-    - `aarch64-linux`
-    - `arm-linux`
-    - `x64-android`
-    - `aarch64-android`
-    - `arm-android`

     After decide which target and features are enabled, run commands below:
     ```bash
     # Install requirements.
-    # example: python -m Scripts.install --triplet=x64-linux protobuf fmt
+    # example: python -m Scripts.install protobuf fmt
     # for more detail: python -m Scripts.install --help
-    python -m Scripts.install --triplet=<triplet> <packages>
+    python -m Scripts.install <packages>
     ```

     The `install` script will auto-detect compiler and build dependencies for OptimaV2 Runtime.
 If you want to force `install` script to use specific compiler, flags in below list can be used.